alairdata/Designing-a-Store-Base/README.md

-# Designing-a-Store-Base
-I successfully effected my experience in SQL knowledge, for a store base design with preferred entries as store items, while employing the use of select statements to order the items by price, showing at least one statistic about the items.

 # Mall Database
 This code contains SQL commands to create and populate a database called "mall".
 The database contains a table called "tospin" that stores information about items sold in a mall.